 If you're considering getting just one rabbit, be aware that rabbit experts recommend getting two.
 Rabbits are social animals who get lonely without a bunny companion.
-The best combination is male and female, because rabbits bond for life.
+The best combination is male and female because rabbits bond for life.

-Of course, they should be altered before you bring them together, not just because you want to control breeding, but because altered rabbits make much better pets.
+Of course, they should be altered before you bring them together, not just because you want to control breeding but because altered rabbits make much better pets.

-Rabbits can be injured (or even killed) by being held improperly, a common problem with young kids.
+Resist the urge to get a young child that baby bunny she's been asking for.
+Rabbits are not the best choice for young children.
+Rabbits can be injured—or even killed—by being held improperly, a common problem with young kids.
 Rabbits don't always like to be held and cuddled, especially as they grow older, which may disappoint younger kids.

 Because rabbits can be more social than cats, you may be surprised to find the rabbit taking charge of the cat rather than the other way around.

 Any breed of rabbit can make a great house pet.
-The main considerations when choosing a type of rabbit are size and level of care.
+The primary considerations when choosing a type of rabbit are size and level of care.
 The so-called "giant" rabbit breeds can grow to over 12 pounds.

 They need more food and space and can be harder to handle than smaller rabbits.
 The "mini" rabbit breeds can weigh as little as 4 pounds.
-Small rabbits require delicate handling and some may nip more than larger rabbits.
+Small rabbits require delicate handling; some may nip more than larger rabbits.
 Fluffy rabbits like angoras are adorable, but they can require daily grooming.